-- You need to be up, showered and dressed for school by 8am, with breakfast available till 8.20am.
-We leave to go to school at 8.30am. - School Starts at 9am with a handover from the care to the school staff.
+- You need to be up, showered and dressed for school by 8.30am, with breakfast available till 8.45am. - School Starts at 9am with a handover from the care to the school staff.
 Break time is at 10.45am to 11am and Lunch from 12.30 to 1.30pm.
-The school day ends at 3.15pm with a handover to the Care staff.
-We then return to the house for around 4pm. - We will then all get together as a house and have some afternoon tea and organise our evening, with the opportunity to reflect on the previous evening and to raise any concerns that you may have. - Dinner is usually served at around 6pm.
+The school day ends at 3.15pm with a handover to the Care staff - We will then all get together as a house and have some afternoon tea and organise our evening, with the opportunity to reflect on the previous evening and to raise any concerns that you may have. - Dinner is usually served at around 6pm.
 Depending on the weather and the time of the year, we offer you things to keep you busy like; football outside in the garden, visits to the local pool hall, consoles and DVD's, board games and cards.
 You may also have homework to do but don't worry we can help you with this. - Bed time depends on your age; 12 to14 year olds go to bed 9.45pm, 15-16 go to bed 10pm and 17-18 go to bed at 10.15pm.